Widgets#

 Parameters:

-• clear (bool) – Determines if al previously selected items will be cleared or not.
+• clear (bool) – Replace selected items

 property children#